brevzin/cpp_proposals/2089_param_constraints/param-constraints.md

 # Conclusion

-While function parameter constraints is a creative and interesting compromise to trying to have both a monotype and a rich class hierarchy, I think it has serious problems.
-I think the  programming model that it ends up introducing isn't well supported in C++ and would just lead to a ton more confusion.
+Function parameter constraints is a creative and interesting compromise to trying to have both a monotype and a rich class hierarchy, but I think it presents its own problems that neither of the original choices had - and I think it has the potential to lead to a ton more confusion.

 I am not sure that these problems are solvable without much more involved language changes, so I think in light of wanting reflection sooner rather than